gnois/luaty/README.md

 ```

-Note that Luaty strives to show meaningful error message with line number.
+Luaty strives to show meaningful error message with line number.
-Please report incorrect/confusing error message as bug.
+Incorrect/confusing error messages are considered as bugs.

 Status
 ---

-While Luaty is still new, it is already being actively used.
-However, it's definitely not battle tested.
+Luaty is not battle tested.
+Check the Lua output as necessary.
-Unrecognized syntax should hopefully end in compilation error, but in case compilation is successful, do exercise some caution by double checking the Lua output when necessary.

-Bug reports are welcomed.

 Credit
 ---
-Luaty is inspired by [Moonscript](https://github.com/leafo/moonscript), which is another offside dialect of Lua, with terser syntax and more features.
+Luaty is inspired by [Moonscript](https://github.com/leafo/moonscript).